briansimiyuj/doctor-appointment-app/README.md

     2. Create a `addFunction` which will take `section` and `value` as parameters and call the appropriate function based on the section and value
     3. Create a `removeFunction` which will take `section` and `id` as parameters and call the appropriate function based on the section and id
     4. Create a `editFunction` which will take `section`, `id`, and `newValue` as parameters and call the appropriate function based on the section, id, and newValue
+    5. Prevent `addFunction` to add a new item if it already exists in the state